Combinatorics of $m=1$ Grasstopes: Grasstopes for : Tame, Wild, and Rational

 So $H_{L(\fx)}$ contains $\bP(\ker Z^T)$.
 Since $\bP(\ker Z^T) \cap A = \emptyset$ by regularity of $\Tilde{Z}$ on $\Gr_{\geq 0}(k, n),$ we have by dimension considerations that any two hyperplanes containing $A$ and $\bP(\ker Z^T)$ must be equal.
 However, by the ``if" direction, if $\mathbf{a}$ is the vector of Pl\"ucker coordinates of $[AZ],$ then $H_{L(\mathbf{a})}$ contains $A$.
 In addition, $H_{L(\mathbf{a})}$ contains $\bP(\ker Z^T)$.
 Therefore $H_{L(\fx)} = H_{L(\mathbf{a})}.$ Since $u \mapsto H_u$ is injective, we obtain $\fx = \mathbf{a}.$

 \end{proof}

-Note that in the proof of Theorem \ref{thm:welldefgrass}, the well-defined condition is necessary, since otherwise there might be positive subspaces which intersect $\bP(\ker Z^T)$.
-In this case, there is no guarantee that a hyperplane containing a positive subspace also contains a positive subspace disjoint from $\bP(\ker Z^T)$, which might present problems on the boundary of the Grasstope.
+Note that in the proof of Theorem \ref{thm:welldefgrass}, the well-defined condition is necessary, since otherwise there might be totally nonnegative subspaces which intersect $\bP(\ker Z^T)$.
+In this case, there is no guarantee that a hyperplane containing a totally nonnegative subspace also contains a totally nonnegative subspace disjoint from $\bP(\ker Z^T)$, which might present problems on the boundary of the Grasstope.

 However, as we show in the following results, we can still describe the open rational Grasstope in the case that the map $\Tilde{Z}$ is not well-defined on $\Gr_{\geq 0}(k, n)$.
 We first need the following lemma about totally positive subspaces to show that intersection with $\bP(\ker Z^T)$ does not cause issues.